pepaslabs/LearningRxSwift/lesson2.2_disposebag/README.md

 ## Problem statement

-Add proper memory management to the RxSwiftButtonBackgroundColorDemo from Lesson 2.1.
+Add proper memory management to `RxSwiftButtonBackgroundColorDemo` from Lesson 2.1.

 You can use [problem/RxSwiftButtonBackgroundColorDemo](problem/RxSwiftButtonBackgroundColorDemo) included in this repo as a starting point.